kiran94/prfiesta/README.md

 ### Date Filter

 When using the `--after` and `--before` date filters, by default `prfiesta` will use the `created` date dimension with these filters on the Git provider (e.g GitHub).
 This may not fit your use case and you may want to filter on when a pull request was updated instead.
-To do this you can use the `--use_updated` flag.
+To do this you can use the `--use-updated` flag.

 See more information [here](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests#search-by-when-an-issue-or-pull-request-was-created-or-last-updated).